RyanUsher606/CRNCY_group_developer_test/README.md

 The code provided to you was generated using [vite](https://vitejs.dev/guide/).
 Furthermore, [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) has already been installed.

-First you must cd into this place the project is saved and then inside this directory, simply run the following commands
+First you must cd into this place the project is saved and then inside the crncy_group_test directory, simply run the following commands

 ```bash
 npm install